Waffle House has a ‘secret’ plate-marking system for keeping track of your order - NewsBreak

 Njeri further confirmed that all Waffle House grill operators are trained to “mark” plates as soon as the orders are relayed from the servers.
 This way, they won’t need to rely solely on memory — or a more traditional ticket — when plating the orders.

-“There really isn’t a better system than what we do,” Boss told Nexstsar.
+“There really isn’t a better system than what we do,” Boss told Nexstar.
 “It’s fast.
 It’s quite easy to learn.”

 The casual onlooker, however, might not be so quick to agree.